codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ## Producing Allure test reports from Codefresh pipelines

-In order to obtain test reports with Allure, the general process of a pipeline is the following:
+To obtain test reports with Allure through a pipeline, the general process is the following:

-1. Generate test results using Allure and store them in a folder named `allure-results` (which is the default name).
+1. Generate test results using Allure and store them in a folder named `allure-results`, which is the default folder created by Allure.
 1. Copy this folder to the [Codefresh volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) to make it available to the next pipeline step.
 1. Use the special `cf-docker-test-reporting` pipeline step with a working directory for the folder that contains the `allure-results` subfolder.

 Let's see these requirements in order:

-### Collecting the Allure test results
+### Collecting Allure test results

 The first step is to run your unit/integration tests using Allure to gather the results.
 The process is different for every programming language.
 Follow the [official Allure documentation](https://docs.qameta.io/allure/){:target="\_blank"}.
 You can also take a look at any of the [examples](https://github.com/allure-examples){:target="\_blank"}.